viktor-ferenczi/performance-improvements/README.md

 ### Developers
 - Z__ (zznty) for providing the Torch server code for these fixes:
   * Disabling GC.Collect calls to avoid pauses during startup/shutdown
-  * Disabling statistics collection on every API call from mods
+  * Disabling statistics collection on Mod API calls
   * Fix for the Safe Zone performance issue
 - Avaness for the client side Plugin Loader
 - Bishbash77 for keeping Torch alive + Torch contributors